27 May 2022

 People of any gender can worry that being open with their struggles might threaten their job or cost them a promotion.
 Others face pressure from families who view mental health issues as a source of shame, rather than a diagnosable, treatable condition.

-Bottom line: stigmatising mental health hurts everyone.
+Bottom line: stigmatizing mental health hurts everyone.
 The good news, though, is that stigma is slowly losing its grip.
 Millennials are twice as likely to talk openly about their mental health as Baby Boomers.

 Stigma especially hurts LGBTQ men and people of colour